ABOUT SIGN

 Lewis G. Zirkle, MD

-President and Founder, Chairman
+President and Chairman of the Board, Founder

 Dr. Zirkle founded SIGN in order to bring healing to the injured poor in developing countries.
 Today, he gives mentorship to SIGN Surgeons at each hospital, reviews patient cases, and inspires new, innovative design ideas.